apache/ode/examples/src/examples/DynPartner/readme.txt

 ant responder
 ant main

-Deploy the two generated sar files using the 'pxe-deploy' command and then run:
+Deploy the two generated sar files using the 'ode-deploy' command and then run:

 ant test